Your Safari Questions Answered

 If you’re planning on climbing Kilimanjaro as part of your trip then this is obviously a different kettle of fish and a high level of fitness is required.
 The best bet if you have any concerns about your fitness is simply to discuss this with our specialists who can talk you through exactly what is required from you at each stage of the trip.

 What is the maximum number of people in your group safari trips?

 As a company we do not have any maximum – it is as many as you would like to travel with.

 The only restriction would be the size of the lodge/s that you’re interested in visiting as some of the smaller properties only sleep six to eight people but our specialists will suggest the most appropriate options for your group.

-Each lodge has a different policy regarding single travellers.
-Some will offer rates with no single supplement, others will waive this if you are willing to share with another traveller of the same sex and others are very strict, charging the full room rate regardless.
+Each lodge has a different policy regarding single travelers.
+Some will offer rates with no single supplement, others will waive this if you are willing to share with another traveler of the same sex and others are very strict, charging the full room rate regardless.

 Lodges can often be more flexible with the single supplement charges outside of peak season and we know how to get you the best value for your trip.

 Do Audley sell walking safaris?

 We can put together a several-day walking safari, or incorporate a few morning guided bush walk into your trip, depending on your preferences.